seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### Generate Examples

 With a working geoprocessing function and report client already in place, you're ready to generate example sketches for testing them.
-Specificially, you want sketch polygons that fall within the Micronesia Exclusive Economic Zone.
-To do this, first let's inspect the Micronesia EEZ polygon data layer in our data package.
+We'll use the same `genRandomPolygon` script as before.
+But let's look closer at how we figured out the bounding box extent of the Micronesian planning area.
+First, use ogrinfo to inspect the Micronesia EEZ polygon data layer in your data package.

 ```bash
 ogrinfo -so -json data/src/eez_withland_mr.fgb
 ```

-You will see deep in the output a `geometryFields` property, which contains the bounding box extent of the EEZ feature.
+Deep in its output you will see a `geometryFields` property, which contains the bounding box extent of the EEZ feature.
 Use the `jq` utility to extract this extent:

 ```bash
 ogrinfo -so -json data/src/eez_withland_mr.fgb | jq -c .layers[0].geometryFields[0].extent